 Premiere Pro CS4 has made it easier to apply multiple effects to multiple clips, either by cutting and pasting attributes from one clip to another, or by creating an effects preset that can be applied to any clip with one step.
 See how to work with multiple effects and multiple clips in this Premiere Pro CS4 tutorial.
 Apply multiple effects to clips in Premiere Pro CS4.

-Need help figuring out how to export a video clip from Adobe Premiere CS4 to your desktop?
-This clip will show you how it's done.
+Want to export H.264 video from Adobe Premiere Pro?
+See how it's done with this quick clip.
 Whether you're new to Adobe's popular non-linear editor or a seasoned video professional just looking to better acquaint yourself with the program and its various features and filters, you're sure to be well served by this video tutorial.
 For more information, including detailed, step-by-step instructions, watch this free video guide.